Soil & Water - About the Commission

 Mr. Baker’s term ends in January 2027.

 Gail Hughes is a native of Orange County NC, where she grew up and still lives on her family’s Century Farm where her brothers actively farm.
 She graduated from NC State University in 1982 with dual degrees in Soil Conservation and Agriculture Education.
 Gail worked for the Orange County Soil and Water Conservation District as a soil conservationist and education specialist for over 35 years before retiring in January of 2020.
 Gail was elected as an Orange County Soil and Water Supervisor in the fall of 2020 and is currently serving in her second term.
-She is the Chair of the Orange SWCD and was elected as first Vice President of the NCASWCD in January of 2025.
+She is the Chair of the Orange SWCD and is currently serving as President of the NCASWCD.

 Since retirement, Gail has worked part time for the NC Foundation for Soil and Water Conservation as a program manager.
 She is also a part time employee with the NC Division for Soil and Water Conservation, assisting with the development and data entry of the employee training and JAA database.